South Korea - Climate

 South Korea engages in multilateral initiatives to support climate action

-South Korea has demonstrated international leadership on climate, including through hosting the headquarters of GCF and proposing the creation of the ‘International Day of Clean Air for Blue Skies’, adopted by the UN in 2019.
+South Korea has demonstrated international leadership on climate, including through hosting the headquarters of the Green Climate Fund (GCF) and proposing the creation of the ‘International Day of Clean Air for Blue Skies’, adopted by the United Nations in 2019.
 Linked to this, it established the ‘National Council on Climate and Air Quality’ and is partnering with China and Japan to reduce air pollution.
 As part of the government’s endeavors to establish itself as a middle power country, South Korea hosted a scaled-down version of the ‘Partnering for Green Growth and the Global Goals (P4G) Summit’ in May of 2021 in which it highlighted the importance of public-private partnerships in various areas including climate action.
 South Korea will be chairing the P4G until 2023.
-At the UN’s 'High-Level Event on Financing for Development in the Era of COVID-19 and Beyond', South Korea reiterated its commitments to support an environmentally and economically sustainable recovery, including through the Korean Green New Deal.
+In 2022, South Korea made a new contribution of US$4 million for P4G to achieve carbon neutrality of international society.
+At the United Nations’ 'High-Level Event on Financing for Development in the Era of COVID-19 and Beyond', South Korea reiterated its commitments to support an environmentally and economically sustainable recovery, including through the Korean Green New Deal.

-GCF is based in Incheon, South Korea.
+The Green Climate Fund (GCF) is based in Incheon, South Korea.
 In September 2014, South Korea committed US$100 million to support its successful operationalization.
-At the UN Climate Action Summit in 2019, President Moon Jae-in committed to doubling South Korea’s contribution to the GCF.
-According to the ‘2021 Implementation Plan’, the Ministry of Economy and Finance will provide KRW39.3 billion (US$34 million) in 2021.
+At the United Nations Climate Action Summit in 2019, President Moon Jae-in committed to doubling South Korea’s contribution to the GCF.
+According to the ‘2022 Implementation Plan’, the Ministry of Economy and Finance will provide KRW37.5 billion (US$31 million) in 2022.
 Since 2016, the Korea Development Bank has been an accredited GCF implementation body, allowing it to implement projects in partnership.

 The Global Green Growth Institute (GGGI), an intergovernmental organization that promotes green growth, is based in Seoul, South Korea, and is led by Ban Ki-moon, South Korean Foreign Minister and former United Nations (UN) Secretary-General.
 The South Korean government works closely with the GGGI to promote "strong, inclusive and sustainable economic growth in developing countries and emerging countries", including the Global Green Growth Week 2019 which was run in partnership by the GGGI, the Ministry of Foreign Affairs of the Republic of Korea (MOFA) and others including the Korea International Renewable Energy Conference.
-In 2021, South Korea made a voluntary contribution to the GGGI of KRW14 billion (US$12 million).
+In 2022, the government pledged to establish a US$5 million Green New Deal Trust Fund in GGGI to support the development of climate response projects in low- and middle-income countries in connection with the Korean version of Green New Deal.
+In 2022, South Korea made a voluntary contribution to the GGGI of KRW11.3 billion (US$9.3 million).
 South Korea has also contributed to the Global Environment Facility since 1995, contributing KRW2.2 billion (US$2 million) in 2021.

 South Korea’s Committee for International Development Cooperation overseas climate-related ODA